oneapi-src/document-automation/README.md

 ![image](assets/e2e_flow_optimized.png)

 ### **Optimized software components**
 Intel Optimized Tensorflow (version 2.9.0 with oneDNN) TensorFlow framework has been optimized using oneAPI Deep Neural Network Library (oneDNN) primitives, a popular performance library for deep learning applications.
 It provides accelerated implementations of numerous popular DL algorithms that optimize performance on Intel® hardware with only requiring a few simple lines of modifications to existing code.
+In addition the fourth generation Intel® Xeon® Scalable processors (Sapphire Rapids) provide suppport for AVX512 bf16 instructions to provide additional boost by utilizing Automatic Mixed Precision.

 Intel® OneAPI Neural Compressor (version 1.10.1) INC is an open-source Python* library.
 ML developers can incorporate this library for quantizing the deep learning models.
 It supports two types of quantization as mentioned below​